AnthonyAstige/metalsmith-picset-generate/README.md

 **webp** - .webp quality (Default: Set in plugin `use()` call or 80)

 A integer from 1-100 indicating webp quality (lossy compression).

-A value of 100 indicated lossless quality.
+* A value of 100 will trigger use of lossless compression mode

 **jpg** - .jpg quality (Default: Set in plugin `use()` call or 80)